pub const fn forget<T>(t: T)Expand description

 do not include a guarantee that destructors will always run.
 For example,

-a program can create a reference cycle using Rc
+a program can create a reference cycle using Rc, or call

 guarantees.